aws-samples/serverless-patterns/apigw-http-api-lambda-ts-cdk/README.md

 ## How it works

 The solution works as follow:
-1. CDK will provision an Amazon Gateway API HTTP API and a dummy Lambda function.
+1. CDK will provision an Amazon API Gateway HTTP API and a sample Lambda function.
-2. It will integrate the Lambda function to the  HTTP API with the route "/"
+2. It will integrate the Lambda function to the  HTTP API using the route "/"
 3. Finally, it will return the HTTP API URL in the console.
 (So you can test the deployment)

 ## Testing